-Critics of Turkey’s president across Europe tell of threats
+Across Europe, critics of Turkey’s president tell of death threats

 Cem Ozdemir, a member of the German parliament and one of the heads of Germany’s The Green party, said he has been verbally attacked by Turkish taxi drivers in Berlin who were upset about his anti-Erdogan stance.

-Sevim Dagdelen, a Turkish-German lawmaker with The Left party, said she received death threats after speaking out publicly against Erdogan.
-After Turkish newspapers published her picture and berated her as a traitor, people in Germany attacked or insulted her on the street, she said.
+Sevim Dagdelen, a Turkish-German lawmaker with The Left party, said she received death threats and was assaulted on the street after speaking out publicly against Erdogan.
 She has been put under police protection and warned not to go out with her children in public.
-Still,

-The Parliament member can also no longer travel to Turkey, even though she is her party’s expert on the country.

 Dagdelen, the daughter of Turkish guest workers who came to Germany in the 1960s, called on the German government to help protect dissidents of the Erdogan regime both in Germany and Turkey, but expressed little hope that the situation would improve soon.

 “I don’t believe that Erdogan will let himself be influenced by the outcome of the referendum in April,” she said.
-“He has already made the decisions regarding his agenda a long time ago — namely to turn Turkey into an oppressive Islamist regime.”
+“He has already made the decisions regarding his agenda a long time ago.”

 David Rising in Berlin, Jan Olsen in Stockholm, Denmark, Mike Corder in Amsterdam and George Jahn in Vienna contributed reporting.